nicehorse06/nicehorse06/recruiter.md

 * Subsidized purchase of computer.
 * Use English at work.
 * Company name is helpful for resume.
+* Work remotely or work in Taipei (Neihu, Nangang, Xinyi, Songshan preferred).
 * Have a clear salary range.
+* Have ability to judge the treatment of job applicants without referring to last salary.

 ## Not interesting about
 * Grey industry.